-These are goals and measures that we consider necessary for exercising the right to adequate, safe and affordable housing for all in Serbia.
+These are goals and measures that we consider necessary for provision of adequate, safe and affordable housing for all in Serbia.
 Housing policy must be harmonized at the national and local levels and all segments of the public administration system must be included in providing a roof over everyone’s head and improving housing conditions for those who have a home, which is a political goal and a necessary precondition for exercising other social and economic rights.

 Resolve urgent housing vulnerability situations and eliminate homelessness in the long run